 Data Characteristics

 On the face of it, breaking down the barriers and opening up our data to an open and shared model sounds straightforward, but in reality, it’s incredibly complex.
 The data users have questions, like: where’s the data?
 How good is the data?
 Where did it come from?
 Are we allowed to use it?
 How do we manage it?
 The list goes on.
+To make this dream a reality, the data itself needs to have the following specific characteristics:- Well Defined: Data needs to be well defined and understood so that data users understand the data that they’re using.

 - Accessible: Users need to be able to find the data easily.